-St. Joseph's Hospital College of Nursing provides living accommodations for both male and female AAS resident students.
-Campus housing consists of a large residence hall with semiprivate rooms for residents.
-Private rooms may be available at an extra cost depending on enrollment, space, and seniority.

-- 1. A Housing Contract must be signed by the student and/or parent/guardian in order for a student to reside in residence hall.
-This contract will be on file for the academic year.
-A security deposit of \$200 must also be on file as per Section 4 in the housing contract. - 2.
-Students must inform the College by April 1 and November 15 of their intent to reside in the building the following semesters.
+- 1. St. Joseph's Hospital College of Nursing provides living accommodations for both male and female resident students.
+Campus housing consists of a large Residence Hall with semi-private rooms for residents. - 2.
+A Housing Contract must be signed by the student and/or parent/guardian in order for a student to reside in Residence Hall.
+This contract will be on file for the academic year. - 3.
+According to the Resident Hall Contract, students must vacate the building over holiday breaks such as Thanksgiving Recess, Winter Recess, and Spring Recess as there is no supervision. - 4.
+Students must inform the College by April 15 and November 15 of their intent to reside in the building the following semesters.
 Students will receive additional information and deadlines if rooms are to be offered for summer sessions.
-By the above dates, students must also provide requests for private (if available) or semi-private rooms.
-In the event of a room shortage, class seniority will be used for private room consideration.